General Overtime Pay Rights

 In most cases, overtime is paid at a time-and-a-half rate for work performed in excess of daily (eight-hour) or weekly (40-hour) limits, as long as the work is officially ordered and approved by the worker’s supervisor or other management official.
 Exceptions exist for workers in certain categories—for example, employees for whom the first 40 hours is the basic workweek, employees on an alternative work schedule, and employees receiving annual premium pay (see Administratively Uncontrollable Overtime and see Availability Pay in Section 7 of this chapter).

-Border Patrol Officers—Public Law 113-277 of 2014 revised the method of compensating Border Patrol agents for overtime work to replace AUO pay.
-Under that law (effective in calendar year 2016 under 5 CFR 410, 550, 551 and 870) those agents have the opportunity late each year to elect to be assigned in the following calendar year to one of three work schedules.
+Border Patrol Officers—Public Law 113-277 of 2014 revised the method of compensating Border Patrol agents for overtime work to replace administratively uncontrollable overtime pay.
+Under that law (implementing rules are at 5 CFR 410, 550, 551 and 870), those agents have the opportunity late each year to elect to be assigned in the following calendar year to one of three work schedules.

 A Level 1 regular tour of duty provides an overtime supplement equal to 25 percent of basic pay for a regular schedule of 10 hours each regular workday, including two overtime hours; a Level 2 regular tour of duty provides an overtime supplement equal to 12.5 percent of basic pay for a regular schedule with nine hours each regular workday, including one overtime hour; and a Basic regular tour of duty provides a regular eight-hour workday with no overtime supplement.